Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/events/_index.md

 Events are submitted as [CloudEvents](https://cloudevents.io/).

 A CloudEvent consists of a number of attributes, such as the ID of the event and the type of the event.
-The attributes we use is listed below.
+The following attributes is used by the Events component.

 | Attribute Name | Type | Note |
 | -------------- | ---- | ---- |